open-amt-cloud-toolkit/mps/docs/General/loginToRPS.md

     ```

     !!! important
-        You must use an IP Address to connect to the web server.
-Using `localhost` will not work.
+        Use your development system's IP Address to connect to the web server.
+        ** Using `localhost` will not work.**

-2. Because we are using self-signed certificates, we will be prompted by a warning screen.
-Click Advanced, then Proceed to continue to connect to the webserver.
+2. Using a self-signed certificate will prompt a warning screen.
+Click **Advanced** and then **Proceed** to continue to connect to the webserver.

 3. Log in to the web portal with the credentials below.